UniversalDependencies/docs/format.md

 The fields must additionally meet the following constraints:

 * Fields must not be empty.
-* Fields other than FORM and LEMMA must not contain space characters.
+* Fields other than FORM, LEMMA, and MISC must not contain space characters.
 * Underscore (_) is used to denote unspecified values in all fields except ID.
 Note that no format-level distinction is made for the rare cases where the FORM or LEMMA is the literal underscore – processing in such cases is application-dependent.
 Further, in UD treebanks the UPOS, HEAD, and DEPREL columns are not allowed to be left unspecified.

 See the [tools page](tools.html) for a list of tools that work with the CoNLL-U format.
 There is also a simple JavaScript-based [CoNLL-U file viewer](conllu_viewer.html).